1bondislav/bootcamp/README.md

 # Flask Snowflake Application

+## Set your info in app.py, where ????? is written

 ## Setup Instructions

 1. **Install Docker**: Ensure Docker is installed on your machine.
 If not, the `setup.sh` script will install it for you.